pramod-kum/University_Event_Management/README.md

 ## 📝Project Summary

 I have created university events management project.
 In this the user can add the student & Event.
 Can delete, update.  can find.
-Can add through specific ID.

 ![Alt text](https://media.tenor.com/Ra5kgH_k8yMAAAAj/thank-you-thank-you-heart.gif)